 If you haven’t received an offer from your creditor, but wish to discuss discounted settlement options, you can do so through your debt management company or by contacting your creditor directly.

 Get in touch

 The management of debt management plans may differ amongst creditors.
 If you have an account with Cabot and have any queries that aren’t covered on our FAQ page give us a call on 0345 070 2650* or contact us online, our Customer Consultants will be able to answer any questions you have.

 For more information on debt management plans, take a read of articles ‘Is a debt management plan the right solution for me?’ and ‘3 steps to setting up a debt management plan’.

 * Calls to our 03 numbers will be charged at local rate from landlines and mobiles.

 Is a debt management plan the right solution for me?

-Debt management plans (DMPs) are a great way to manage multiple debts if you’re struggling to meet your contractual payments, but they may not be the best option for everyone.
-Read on to find out if a DMP is the right step for you.
+Debt management plans are a great way to manage multiple debts, but they may not be the best option for everyone.
+Find out if a DMP is the right step for you.

 6 minute read